 - Selling 42.5 or more grams of marijuana.

 - Sale of any amount of a schedule IV controlled substance, aside from a small amount of marijuana.

 It is important to have a truly experienced criminal defense attorney working on the case to try and avoid conviction.
 There may be circumstances or facts present that can lead to dismissal.
 If the case can’t be dismissed, the charges can be reduced.
 There are different possibilities in the case, which can be made evidence after Ms. Speas evaluates all the facts in the case to build a strategic and solid defense.
 The facts are also used to give you information and advice that can help you make informed decisions that can influence the outcome of your case.

 Contact A Drug Crime Defense Lawyer In Minneapolis

 While fifth-degree drug crimes are the least serious, the conviction can still lead to long-term consequences outside of the criminal penalties.
-If you want to obtain the best possible result for yourself or a loved one accused of a 5th-degree drug offense, the Speas Law Firm, P.A. can help.
-To learn more about your rights and options, call today at 612-333-6160 to request a initial consultation.
+If you want to obtain the best possible result for yourself or a loved one accused of a 5th-degree drug offense, the Speas Law Firm, P.A., can help.
+To learn more about your rights and options, call today at 612-333-6160 to request an initial consultation.